‘A Practical Guide to Food Law in the United Kingdom – Third Edition’ by Ian Thomas

 ABOUT THE AUTHOR

-Ian is a Visiting Professor at Ulster University (Faculty of Life and Health Sciences) where he provides lectures and course material for the PgC/PgD/MSc Food Regulatory Affairs and Veterinary Public Health courses.
-He is an elected Fellow of the Society of Food Hygiene and Technology, a regular speaker at food law conferences and seminars and is a guest lecturer on the Development of Food Law and Policy for the MSc Course in Applied Culinary Nutrition at Technological University Dublin (Tallaght).
+Ian is a Visiting Professor at Ulster University where he contributes to lectures and course material on the PgC/PgD/MSc Food Regulatory Affairs and Veterinary Public Health courses.
+He is an elected Fellow of the Society of Food Hygiene and Technology, a member of the Food Law Group, the Institution of Occupational Safety and Health and the Health and Safety Lawyers’ Association.

 Recommendations in the Law Directories: